amontoison/Krylov.jl/docs/src/c_fortran.md

 # C and Fortran interfaces

 !!! warning "Prototype"
     This interface is still in early development.
-Not all Krylov.jl features are exposed — in particular, most solver-specific options (restarts, window size, shifts, ...) are not yet accessible.
+Not all Krylov.jl features are exposed, most solver-specific options (restarts, window size, shifts, ...) are not yet accessible.
 The API may change in future releases.

-Krylov.jl ships `libkrylov`, a native shared library that exposes all its solvers to C, Fortran, Python, R, or any other language that can call C code.
+Krylov.jl ships `libkrylov`, a native shared library that exposes its solvers to C, Fortran, Python, R, or any other language that can call C code.

 Pre-built self-contained binaries for Linux (x86-64, aarch64), macOS (arm64, x86-64) and Windows (x86-64) are available on the [Releases](https://github.com/JuliaSmoothOptimizers/Krylov.jl/releases) page.
-For build instructions and the full API reference, see [`interfaces/C/README.md`](https://github.com/JuliaSmoothOptimizers/Krylov.jl/blob/main/interfaces/C/README.md).

 ## API overview